 The House passed additional PPP and EIDL appropriations on Thursday, April 23, 2020, and President Trump signed the bill renewing funding for these SBA emergency loans and grants on Friday, April 24.
 This funding, too, was exhausted, and congress approved an additional $900 billion stimulus package in late December 2020.

-There will likely be overwhelming demand for the PPP program in 2021 (as in the first round).
+There will likely be continuing overwhelming demand for the PPP program in 2021 (as in the first round).
 Due to the stipulations of the second round of funding, a portion could only be distributed via a specific subset of lenders (intended to reach a wider variety of businesses).
 For 2021, additional groups of businesses may apply for PPP loans.
-(The PPP has been renewed as of January 2021.)
+(The PPP has been renewed as of January 2021.
+President Biden signed the PPP Extension Act of 2021 on March 30, extending the effective application deadline to May 31, 2021.)

 We will keep this article updated with additional information as the situation develops.